-We’d gone wildlife spotting in the Manuel Antonio National Park and bird watching in the forest at El Silencio nature reserve, so the next logical thing to do seemed to be to get on the water and check out the wildlife from a boat.
+We’d gone wildlife spotting in the Manuel Antonio National Park and bird watching in the forest at El Silencio nature reserve, so the next logical thing to do seemed to be to get on the water and check out the wildlife from a boat, cruising the mangroves of the Pacific Coast Costa Rica.

 One of the most popular activities in Manuel Antonio is a ‘mangrove safari’, a cruise on an open-sided boat through brackish water, on a river, then along canals, and then to Damas Island, to experience seven different types of mangroves and the wildlife that inhabit them.